 If you are reading this post, it is most likely because you love to travel and you want to travel more for less.
 The Chase Sapphire Reserve is the best travel credit card because it gives you 3 points for every dollar spent on travel and dining!
 In the past three years (two were with Chase Sapphire Preferred with 2 points per dollar spent on traveling) we have redeemed two free roundtrip flights to St. Lucia, two one-way tickets to Paris and two round trip flights to Johannesburg.
 With the being said we have enough points to do four round trip flights to almost anywhere in the world – just waiting on the right destination to redeem them for.

-What we want to discuss and help you understand the benefits of the Chase Sapphire Reserve card by using our most recent flight redemption on our trip to Johannesburg, South Africa.
+The benefits of the Chase Sapphire Reserve card are amazing.
+One of the best example is the flight redemption on our trip to Johannesburg, South Africa.
 Flying from Washington D.C., we were looking at almost $2,000 for two 18 hour, round trip flights.
 Redeeming Chase Ultimate Reward Points is like gambling at the casino – everyday the flights redemption points change.
 So we monitored every week on the point redemption for certain flights we wanted.
 We watched the point price rise and fall back to its initial price for two to three months, when lo and behold it dropped significantly!
 Our flight went from 84,000 points to 64,000 points!
 Does this mean the actual retail price of the flight dropped?
 No, it did not.
 The total price for what our flights should have cost was $1,923.52.
 The last part of this equation is making sure we are MAXIMIZING EVERY PENNY.
 So, you do the math of how much $1,923.52 translates into Chase Ultimate Reward Points.
 The answer is 192,352 points!!!
 We redeemed 128,234 total, thus saving us 64,118 – which is equivalent to one more round trip flight!!!
 You can also do the math vice versa, how much does 128,234 points translate into money?
 The answer, $1,282.34, thus saving us $642.18 total.

-Have we convinced you that the Chase Sapphire Reserve credit card is the best travel card yet?
+Have I convinced you that the Chase Sapphire Reserve credit card is the best travel card yet?
 If not, read further.
 If you are already hooked, scroll to the bottom of our article!

 The last way to maximize your points with the Chase Sapphire Reserve credit card is their travel partners.
 Chase partners with some premier airline and hotel reward companies for a 1:1 point transfer.
 Here is their list of partners: